 Business visit visa to Saudi Arabia

 A business visit visa allows you to conduct business transactions with a Saudi company.
-This is useful for people offering short-term services and limits the type of work you can conduct things such as holding meetings.
+This is useful for people offering short-term services and limits the type of work you can conduct, such as holding meetings.

-To get a business visit visa you will first need a letter of invitation from a Saudi sponsor.
-The cost is $54 (for a single entry) or $134 (for multiple entry) for US citizens or £49/£106 for UK citizens.
+To get a business visit visa, you will first need a letter of invitation from a Saudi sponsor.
+The cost is SAR 300 for single entry, and SAR 500 for multiple entry.
+This is roughly USD 54 (for a single entry) or USD 134 (for multiple entry), or £49/£106.
 Processing time is up to seven working days.

 Labor laws and conditions in Saudi Arabia

-Another thing to keep in mind is that “Saudisation”, which is an important part of the Saudi Vision 2030.
-Saudisaion is the process aimed at employing more Saudi nationals across the private sector.
+Another thing to keep in mind is that “Saudization”, which is an important part of the Saudi Vision 2030.
+Saudization is the process aimed at employing more Saudi nationals across the private sector.
 Due to the new regulations, it is now more difficult for foreign nationals to get hired in some industries.
-Employers are also more reluctant to undertake the procedures relating to obtaining a work permit for foreign workers, except in specific sectors where the required skills are not available locally.
+Employers are also more reluctant to undertake the procedures for obtaining a work permit for foreign workers, except in specific sectors where the required skills are unavailable locally.

 The legal working week in Saudi Arabia is 48 hours: eight hours per day for five days from Sunday to Thursday with Friday and Saturday being days off.
-All business units, as well as the public sector and governmental bodies, etc., have to comply with the five times daily prayer breaks.
-Since January 2020, businesses have been allowed to work 24/7 in return for an annual tax — however, prayer times still need to be observed.
+Since January 2020, businesses have been allowed to work 24/7 in return for an annual tax — however, prayer times will be observed individually or, usually by males, in assembly.

-During the Ramadan month, employees are expected at their workplace for only 6 hours a day.
+During the month of Ramadan, employees are expected at their workplace for only 6 hours a day.
 These do not include their lunch, rest and prayer times.

 Useful links: